clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

       chmod 400 AWSClearTestKey.pem

 #.
 Copy the text highlighted in the :guilabel:`Example:` section that is
-   shown in :ref:`aws-web-figure-11`.
+   shown in :ref:`figure 11<fig-aws-web-11>`.
 Paste the copied text into your terminal and add `-l clear` text to the end of the command string.
 Press the :kbd:`Enter` key to execute the command.